 I have to believe that most normal people would cut themselves off at this point before any more damage is done.
 But not your girl!
 Oh no. I’m still going at this point.

 After Three Hours Of Drinking

-Now that I’ve started my descent into Miss What-Does-It-All-Mean, my broken brain thinks that drinking MORE is the solution.
-After all, it made me feel good a few hours earlier and perhaps if I drink more, I can forget how rotten I currently feel.
+After three hours, I started my descent into Miss What-Does-It-All-Mean status.
+Typically, came to the conclusion that drinking MORE was the solution.
+After all, it made me feel good a few hours earlier, and perhaps if I drink more, I could get back to that.

 Let’s say your blood alcohol levels are hovering around 150 mg/dL at this point.
 Gone are your inhibitions, better judgment, and very likely your dinner (if you even bothered to eat any).
-The effects of alcohol are really kicking now and hitting you with pure mess.
+The effects of alcohol are in overdrive.

-At this point, you’re either throwing up or trying REALLY hard not to.
-In the height of my drinking days, I had no problem puking, and coming right back outside to my little chair on the balcony and continue drinking and smoking.
+At this point, you’re either throwing up or trying really hard not to.
+At the height of my drinking days, I had no problem puking, and coming right back outside to my little chair on the balcony to continue drinking and smoking.